-The share price is calculated, in line with the terms and conditions of the Kreos subscription rights, as the average of the closing price of the Company's shares on Euronext Brussels over the 30 calendar day period ending 3 days prior to the balance sheet date.
+The share price applied aligns with the closing price of the Company's shares on Euronext Brussels on the balance sheet date.

 8.8.3 2023 Investor Warrants

 At 27 April 2023, the Company announced that it successfully raised an amount of EUR 15.78 million in gross proceeds by means of a private placement of new shares and subscription rights (the " 2023 Investor Warrants"), at a ratio of one (1) new subscription right per four (4) new shares, via an accelerated bookbuild offering of 4,445,205 new shares (being approximately 18.72% of the Company's current outstanding shares) at an issue price of EUR 3.55 per new share and 1,111,294 new subscription rights (if exercised into 1,111,294 new shares, representing approximately 4.68% of the Company's current outstanding shares) at an exercise price of EUR 5.10 per underlying new share.
 For more information, refer also to note 9.2 Share capital and Share Premium.
 The 2023 Investor Warrants are accounted for in accordance with 'IAS 32 - Financial Instruments: Presentation' (measurement category: derivative financial instruments at FVTPL) and are classified in the Consolidated Statement of Financial Position as 'Other current financial liabilities'.